- Find a Trail

 - Explore Trails

 This trail does not have any photos yet.

 Be the first to add one!

 Dedicated in 2016, the trail offers cyclists, walkers and wheelchair users an easy way to explore what Bryce Canyon National Park has to offer.
-It picks up where Red Canyon Bicycle Trail along Utah State Route 63.
-The best place to start your journey is just outside of the park entrance at the Shuttle parking area.
+It picks up where it meets the Red Canyon Bicycle Trail along Utah State Route 63.
+The best place to start your journey is just outside of the park entrance at the shuttle parking area.
 The trail entrance is directly south of the shuttle stop, and is marked by a large kiosk.